What's happened

 What's behind the headline?

-- The use of fecal transplants from 'superdonors' has emerged as a novel approach to enhance immunotherapy effectiveness.
+- Fecal Transplants: The use of fecal transplants from 'superdonors' has emerged as a novel treatment, enhancing the effectiveness of immunotherapy for patients who previously showed resistance.

 Implications for Cancer Treatment